mothur/mothur.github.io/_wiki/mothur_v.1.30.0.md

 testing of paired end sequencing on a MiSeq using a dual index approach.
-Use of this command and the overall MiSeq-based workflow has been added to the stable of [analysis examples](Analysis_examples) as the Schloss lab\'s [miseq sop](MiSeq_SOP).
+Use of this command and the overall MiSeq-based workflow has been added to the stable of [analysis examples](Analysis_examples) as the Schloss lab's [miseq sop](MiSeq_SOP).
 We have also posted our wetlab protocol there as well.
 A manuscript describing the SOPs has been submitted to *Applied and Environmental Microbiology*.
 This brings us to our second big new command, which we used to write the MiSeq pipeline manuscirpt: [write.paper](write.paper).
-We\'re all overburdened and the climate of publish or perish has convinced us that this new command will help everyone.
-We\'re working on write.dissertation but it\'s not quite cleared our stringent QC standards quite yet.
+We're all overburdened and the climate of publish or perish has convinced us that this new command will help everyone.
+We're working on write.dissertation but it's not quite cleared our stringent QC standards quite yet.
 A third important new command is [primer.design](primer.design), which will allow you to create a list of candidate primers/probes designed to groups of bacteria within OTUs or phylotypes.

-We\'ve also added several other useful commands and a number of new feature updates to commands that you will likely find useful.
+We've also added several other useful commands and a number of new feature updates to commands that you will likely find useful.
 One of note is the ability to use output from [summary.seqs](summary.seqs), [make.contigs](make.contigs), and [align.seqs](align.seqs) in [screen.seqs](screen.seqs).
 This should give more flexibility and quicker execution times.
-We\'ve demonstrated how to do this in the [miseq sop](MiSeq_SOP).
+We've demonstrated how to do this in the [miseq sop](MiSeq_SOP).
 A second option that many will find useful is the ability to set the flow order in [trim.flows](trim.flows) and
-[shhh.flows](shhh.flows) to allow 454\'s new acyclic flow order (order=B) and Ion Torrent\'s acyclic flow order (order=I).
+[shhh.flows](shhh.flows) to allow 454's new acyclic flow order (order=B) and Ion Torrent's acyclic flow order (order=I).
 Although we have these options available, we are still encouraging people to stick with the original 454 flow order and to stay away from Ion Torrent.
 Our testing with mock communities has shown that the new